-5. Removing and Replacing Improvements.
-The Contractor shall complete the following work at the Contractor's expense.

-a.
-Remove improvements that block completion of the work detailed in the b.
-Reconstruct with new materials the nonreusable improvements the Contractor removed to complete the work, unless other items in the contract cover the improvements.
+- 5. Removing and Replacing Improvements.
+The Contractor shall complete the following work at the Contractor's expense. - a.
+Remove improvements that block completion of the work detailed in the Plans as specified herein. - b.
+Reconstruct with new materials the nonreusable improvements the Contractor removed to complete the work, unless other items in the contract cover the improvements. - c.
+Replace with new materials the reusable items damaged by the Contractor, that are specified for reuse. - d.
+Reconstruct with new materials improvements that the Contractor damaged or removed, that do not conflict with the work and are not scheduled for removal.